useFormState

 <template>

-<span v-if="isSubmitting">Saving...</span>
+<span v-if="state.value.isSubmitting">Saving...</span>

 <span v-else>Save Changes</span>